uniqush/uniqush-www/README.md

 webgen
 # Alternately, run the command `bundle exec rake auto_webgen` to regenerate the site in the background as changes are made.
 ```

+A dockerized version is available at `./main.sh`, to avoid the need to fiddle with specifics of the host operating system.